mulemizuho/scale-control-api/README.md

 For example:
 If my Mule Application is running on 1 vCore and 2 workers and the average CPU utilisation is greater than 50% then add another worker.
 For this example set the threshold to 50.

+Disclaimer:
+This is for demonstration purposes only.
+For production requirements, please consider using CloudHub's Autoscaling Features: https://docs.mulesoft.com/cloudhub/autoscaling-in-cloudhub